Skip to content

 CREATE TABLE tb_order_item (

-pk_order_item SERIAL PRIMARY KEY,
+pk_order_item BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY,

 id UUID DEFAULT gen_random_uuid() NOT NULL UNIQUE,

-fk_order INTEGER NOT NULL REFERENCES tb_order(pk_order),
+fk_order BIGINT NOT NULL REFERENCES tb_order(pk_order),

 product_id UUID NOT NULL, -- FK to inventory DB